 Public Health Agreement and Acknowledgement of Shared Responsibility and Risk

-Among the documents that Bates students were asked to read and sign as part of their return to campus for fall 2020 were a Student Public Health Agreement and an Acknowledgement of Shared Responsibility and Risk.
+Among the documents that Bates students were asked to read and sign as part of their return to campus for winter 2021 were a Student Public Health Agreement and an Acknowledgement of Shared Responsibility and Risk.
 The text of those two documents is below:

 This document outlines the public health and behavioral expectations of all students upon their return to campus, and also outlines the potential consequences for not adhering to these requirements.